 - Are the voltage selector components diodes, ferrite beads or just fancy wire links?

 - EUOPEAN / UK VOLTAGE SELECTION.
-Wired in series, the primary becomes a single 230V winding.
+Wired in series, the primary becomes a single 230V winding which is suitable for 220V (Europe) and 240V (UK, Australia).
 To wire in series, connect ONLY LK2.

 - USA / CANADA / JAPAN VOLTAGE SELECTION.
-Wired in parallel, the primary becomes a single 115V winding.
+Wired in parallel, the primary becomes a single 115V winding suitable for 120V (USA and Canada), 100V (Japan).
 To wire in parallel, connect LK1 and LK3.

 SIDE NOTE